ParkerBywater47/ParkerBywater47.github.io/software_manual/square_solve.md

 and does not make an attempt to swap rows.

 **Input:** A square matrix, a right-hand side vector, and a memory location to store the result.
-The matrix should be an instance of [this](../src/Matrix.cpp) class and the vector should be an array.
+The matrix should be an instance of [this](../src/Matrix.cpp) matrix class and the vector should be an array.

 **Output:** This routine writes the solution of the system to the provided memory location.